canwe/blog/_posts/2009-01-03-how-to-change-the-root-password-for-mysql-in-xampp.md

   - tutorial
   - xampp
 ---
-# How to change the root password for MySQL in XAMPP?

 By default, when you install XAMPP in your windows machine, the `root` password for the MySQL is set to empty.
 But this is not recommended, as the MySQL database without a password will be accessible to everyone.
 To avoid this, a proper/secure password must be set to the user `root`.
 To do it in XAMPP, there are two ways.